A Mother’s Day Message to All Moms Struggling with Addiction

 To Moms Struggling with Their Own Addictions…

-Nearly nine million children live in a house with at least one parent struggling with substance use disorder (SUD), and there has been a 30 percent increase in admissions to addiction treatment programs among women ages 18-44 over the past decade.
+Nearly nine million children live in a house with at least one parent struggling with substance use disorder (SUD).
 The point is that you’re not alone and it’s never too late to adjust course and reclaim your life.
 Whether you’re just realizing that you need help or addiction has already damaged your health and quality of life, help is out there:

 • Admit to yourself that you need help.